amna-ento/AI-ML-Internship/Week2/Day 3/report.md

 ## 4. Why This Dataset Was Chosen

-[Explain the reason for selecting this dataset and its relevance to the problem]

 ---

 ## 5. Features Used

-[List and explain all input features used for prediction]

-Example:
 - Feature 1: Description
 - Feature 2: Description